Eurydia/project-calcite/README.md

-# project-calcite
+# Calcite

- A markdown to unicode text transformer for LinkedIn.
+A markdown to unicode text translator.